40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ##### FortiGate

-On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from the internal interface to the external interface with any or specific ip ranges and NAT enabled using the "Outgoing Interface Address".
+On the FortiGate VM, a firewall policy rule needs to be created to allow traffic from the internal interface to the external interface with any or specific IP ranges and NAT enabled using the "Outgoing Interface Address".

 <p align="center">
   <img width="500px" src="images/outbound-fgt-policy.png">